zbx91/gpm-playlist/README.md

 # Google Play Music Automatic Daily Playlist Manager

-This is an app designed to maange and process an automatic playlist for Google Play Music.
+This is an app designed to manage and process an automatic playlist for Google Play Music.